yt-dlp/yt-dlp/README.md

 ## Video Format Options:
-    -f, --format FORMAT              Video format code, see the "FORMAT SELECTION" for all the info
+    -f, --format FORMAT              Video format code, see "FORMAT SELECTION" for more details
+    -S, --format-sort SORTORDER      Sort the formats by the fields given, see "Sorting Formats" for more details
+    --S-force, --format-sort-force   Force user specified sort order to have precedence over all fields, see "Sorting
+                                     Formats" for more details
+    --no-format-sort-force           Some fields have precedence over the user specified sort order, see "Sorting Formats"
+                                     for more details (default)
     --all-formats                    Download all available video formats
     --prefer-free-formats            Prefer free video formats unless a specific one is requested